Raees678/Raees678/README.md

 ### Hi there 👋

+I'm a developer with an interest in C++ and Swift.

+🔭 I'm currently working on:

+- A VideoPlayer in SwiftUI that allows yout to directly access its underlying AVPlayerViewController object, and its delegate.
+- An FFmpeg build script that builds it to a XCframework, and is continuously updated in line with new releases of FFmpeg, using Github Actions for CI.
+- A Swift package for the above XCframework.
+- Some internal iOS apps that will probably never see public release (because of license restrictions).

+🌱 I’m currently learning UIKit and SwiftUI, as well as trying to get a working knowledge of bash scipting for my projects

+👯 I’m open to collaborate on all my public projects so send me a PR.

 <!--
 **Raees678/Raees678** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.